Chickery's Travels

 November

-We headed back to Atlanta for another conference, and this time Sean could sneak away one afternoon so we could visit the Carter Presidential Library and Museum—our sixth presidential library so far.
-While he worked, I visited Amicalola Falls State Park, Springer Mountain (the southern terminus of the Appalachian Trail), and the Fernbank Museum’s old-growth forest.
+We headed back to Atlanta for another conference, and this time Sean was able to sneak away one afternoon to visit the Carter Presidential Library and Museum—our sixth presidential library so far.
+While he worked, I went hiking!
+It felt so good to get on the trails again.
+I chose Amicalola Falls State Park, Springer Mountain (the southern terminus of the Appalachian Trail), and the Fernbank Museum’s old-growth forest.

-By the last week of November, I was able to start jogging again, and Sean and I completed the Bluemont 5K at Great Country Farms.
+By the last week of November, I was able to start jogging again, and Sean and I completed the Bluemont 5K at Henway’s Hard Cider.
+I also finally remembered to get a photo of our three sons together.

 December